ruggeri/tech-notes/programming-languages/green-threads.md

+**I believe this stuff may be better covered in my concurrency document...**

 Everyone says that native threads don't scale because memory.
 Stack size is typically 2MB.
 So thousands of threads means GBs of memory for the stacks.

 But that is crazy, because VM.
-Uses 2MB of *address space*, but not 2MB of physical memory.
+Uses 2MB of _address space_, but not 2MB of physical memory.
 More like 4KB prolly.
 With 64bit system, address space is virtually unlimited.